Bassiuz/test_laser/README.md

 **Test Laser** wraps the standard test runner and transforms its output into a user-friendly experience with a live progress bar, detailed summaries, and actionable failure reports.

-*(You can replace this with a real GIF of the tool in action after you record one!)*

 ## Features

 * **Clean Sticky Footer**: A live-updating footer shows a progress bar, test counts, and elapsed time without spamming your console.